 that these "rides" have managed to survive into the 21st century.
 I don't think I've ever seen one in use, but it's not at all uncommon to find one sitting on the sidewalk outside a bodega.

-Another oddball Henry Stern creation.
-On the eastern side of this little triangle, you'll find four illustrated concrete tablets containing the lyrics of the first stanza of "High Hopes".
+This oddball little parklet must be a Henry Stern creation.
+On the eastern side of the triangle, you'll find four illustrated concrete tablets inscribed with the lyrics of the first stanza of "High Hopes".

 As far as I can tell, this is the only New York consulate outside of Manhattan.